 Can students work on campus?

 Although students eligible for work-study are hired first, all students can apply to jobs on campus.
 Use the employment button on MyTaylor to learn about job openings, the hiring process, and the forms students need to fill out.

 Does Taylor have internet access in the residence halls and common areas on campus?
 Is it filtered?

-There is Wi-Fi network access all across the campus and in the residence halls.
-Limited wired network access is available in residence hall rooms upon request.
+There is Wi-Fi network access in all campus buildings and in the residence halls.
+Wired network access is available in residence hall rooms upon request.
 Internet access is also filtered throughout the campus.

 If students have their own computer, is there somewhere they can print or do they also need their own printers?
 If students do not have their own computer, is there a computer lab where they can type and print their own papers?

 Student computer labs are available in the Euler Science Complex, Nussbaum Science Center, Reade Liberal Arts Center, and the Zondervan Library.
 There are also discipline-unique labs in buildings across campus.